72 Hour Clause: Everything You Need to Know

 In the past, making an offer on a home was linked to the buyer selling their existing home.
 Once an offer was accepted, the seller would take the property off the market for a certain amount of time to allow the buyer to sell their home.
 These time periods could be as long as eight weeks.
 Naturally, having to keep their property off the market for such a long period of time could be harmful to sellers, causing them to miss out on other offers.

 The 72-hour clause is meant to prevent this problem for the seller.
 After an offer has been made, the seller can keep their property on the market.
 If they receive an unconditioned offer, which is one that is not linked to the sale of the buyer's home, the seller must notify the original buyer in writing.
-The buyer then has either 72 hours to unlink the purchase of the property to selling their home or leave the deal.
+The buyer then has either 72 hours to unlink the purchase of the property to sell their home or leave the deal.
 Most sellers request that their real estate contract contains the 72-hour clause.

 The 72-Hour Clause Step-by-Step